Assess AI Readiness for

 Data silos are the #1 blocker

-No AI strategy, just scattered tool usage
+No AI strategy, just scattered tools

 Teams overestimate their data quality